8th Annual Theme: “Cultivating Creative and Reflective Learners”

 Co-Author, Engaging Imagination: helping students become creative and reflective thinkers (2014)

-CTFE is delighted to host a special pre-conference workshop on Thursday, September 15, with this year’s keynote speaker, Dr. Alison James.
-Please see the “Pre-Conference Workshop” section below for more details.
+–>CTFE is delighted to host a special PRE-CONFERENCE WORKSHOP on Thursday, September 15 (2-4pm) with this year’s keynote speaker.
+Please see the “Pre-Conference Workshop” section below for more details.<--

 Sponsors and Supporters will be announced soon.

-The Twitter hashtag for our conference is #MasonITL – join the conversation!
+Join the conversation!
+The @MasonCTFE Twitter hashtag for our conference is #MasonITL.

 Conference Schedule and Proceedings

-Thinking in 3D: how metaphorical modelling with LEGO® SERIOUS PLAY® can help you, your colleagues and your students explore complex issues
+Topic: Thinking in 3D: Teaching with LEGO® SERIOUS PLAY® to explore complex concepts

 Cost: Included in standard registration – attendee must purchase combo ticket